 Cash used in our operating activities was \$1.4 million in 1997, \$3.4 million in 1998 and \$3.5 million for the six months ended March 31, 1999.
-These net cash outflows resulted from operating losses as well as increases in accounts receivable due to increased sales and other current assets and were partially offset by increases in accounts payable, accrued liabilities and deferred revenues.
+These net cash outflows resulted from operating losses as well as increases in accounts receivable and other current assets and were partially offset by increases in accounts payable, accrued liabilities and deferred revenues.